 Due to time and scheduling constraints, I wanted to come up with a really fun, open-ended Purim craft that will cover all bases – it’s something fun that very young kids can do, and that teens or even adults will find cool and challenging.
-I decided that the perfect solution would be to decorate fabric masks!
-Disclosure: this post contains affiliate ads.
+I decided that the perfect solution would be to decorate fabric – or paper – masks!
+Disclosure: this post contains affiliate links.

 When coming up with Purim craft ideas – or crafts for any Jewish holiday – I don’t like to leave out the older crowd.
 While the younger kids might do more crafting, there are many ideas out there.
 A while ago, I designed these color-in masks with teens in mind, but I wanted something more involved that can be spread out at a party with many different age groups.

 I used a simple mask template to create masks from assorted felt, fleece, and stiff fabric scraps.
 It’s a great craft for upcycling old denim or curtains (both stiff fabrics) or for busting your fabric stash.
 It also works great with felt.
 And you don’t need to get the good felt – stiff sheets work for this too!

 Tips for making fun masks as a Purim craft